tweag/ghc/docs/users_guide/exts/qualified_do.rst

 If a name ``M.op`` is required by the desugaring process (and only if it's required!) but the name is not in scope, it is reported as an error.

+The types of the operations picked for desugaring must produce an expression which is accepted by the typechecker.
+But other than that, there are no specific requirements on the types.

 If no qualifier is specified with ``-XQualifiedDo`` enabled, it defaults to the operations defined in the Prelude, or, if ``-XRebindableSyntax`` is enabled, to whatever operations are in scope.